CENDARI/documentation/source/user/writing_arg.rst

 **Create a Note**

-To create a new note, click *New* in the Menu Bar and then *Note*.
-Write your file’s title into the field *Note's title*.
-Write some content in the main body of the note (this can be a short as one word such as *test*, as a note without content cannot be saved).
-Click on ‘Save’ (a green bar should appear), and you can continue working.
+To create a new note, click :menuselection:`New` in the Menu Bar and then :menuselection:`Note`.
+Write your file’s title into the field :menuselection:`Note's title`.
+Write some content in the main body of the note (this can be a short as one word such as :menuselection:`test`, as a note without content cannot be saved).
+Click on :menuselection:`Save` (a green bar should appear), and you can continue working.

 **Creating a table of contents**